paigeweber13/imgur-gif-reversal-bot/README.md

 # TODO:
 * [x] put everything from manual test together into end_to_end
 * [x] write script that does everything from the command line
-* [ ] put script on server with cronjob to run it regularly (how often to not go over API limit?)
+* [x] put script on server with cronjob to run it regularly (how often to not go over API limit?)
-      * [ ] how many requests per run of 'bot_cli.py'?
+      * [x] how many requests per run of 'bot_cli.py'?
-* [ ] how to avoid duplicates?
+* [x] how to avoid duplicates?
 Look for comments with same name I guess?
 Wait a long time so we can be reasonably sure that there are only new posts?
+* [ ] rewrite readme now that this is basically finished

 # Notes
 ## Authorization